-• Account recovery : verify user identity with a live selfie to reset access securely.
+- Account recovery: verify user identity with a live selfie to reset access securely.

-• Login & access control : replace passwords with seamless face authentication for apps and systems.
+- Login & access control: replace passwords with seamless face authentication for apps and systems.

-• Fraud prevention : protect sensitive actions such as account changes.
+- Fraud prevention: protect sensitive actions such as account changes.

 This guide explains how to implement face authentication using Journeys and Mosaic SDKs.

-This authentication is currently only available for mobile apps.
+Users can register their face in the web and mobile apps, but face authentication is currently only available for mobile apps.

 When a user requests to log in to the app using their face, the client invokes the authentication journey, where it first obtains the user identifier.
 Upon reaching the Selfie Acquisition step, Mosaic creates an Identity Verification session.
 The Orchestration (IDO) SDK passes the session's start_token to the client, which in turn invokes the Identity Verification (IDV) SDK.
 Having collected a selfie, the Identity Verification SDK signals to Orchestration SDK that it can resume the journey.
 As a next step, Mosaic validates this selfie (selfie_data) against a previously collected reference and authenticates the user in case the validation was successful.